Junior Reserve Officer Training Corps (JROTC)

 (From left) Alfredia Moody, Secretary, LTC Valerie Myles, Military Property Specialist, COL Paul L. Willis, Director, SGM Clyde Smith, Operations Officer

 The Army Junior Reserve Officer Training Corp Program in Jackson Public Schools has been developed over seven decades.
 The first JROTC program in Jackson Public Schools was started in Central High School on 1936, and transferred to Lanier High School in 1971 after the program at Central was phased out.
-Today the Army JROTC Program is alive and well in all eight JPS high schools.
+Today the Army JROTC Program is alive and well in all seven JPS high schools.
 Since the program began, thousands of students have been exposed to the ideals of leadership, character development, and citizenship training provided by JROTC.

 JROTC staff are committed to establishing a legacy of excellence as they strive to accomplish their mission- "to motivate young people to be better citizens."
 They prepare high school students for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
 The program is a stimulus for promoting graduation from high school, and it provides instruction and rewarding opportunities that will benefit the student, community, and nation.